A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: The non-Hermitian and non- -symmetric system

+are not Hermitian self-adjoint, but as expected, they are $\eta_+$-pseudo-Hermitian self-adjoint and have real average values with respect to the generalized inner product (cf. eq.~(\ref{innerpro})), and so are $H_1$ and $H_2$.

-Now we begin the investigation of the $P$-pseudo-Hermitian system governed by the Hamiltonian eq.~(\ref{H1}) or eq.~(\ref{H2}).
-We shall see that the key point is to give a suitable $\eta_+$ for the system.
+Now we begin the investigation of the system governed by the Hamiltonian eq.~(\ref{H1}) or eq.~(\ref{H2}).
+It is subtle to find $\eta_+$ for the system.

-After making numerous attempts and tedious calculations, we find out a two-step way for the construction of the desired operator $\eta_+$.
+We give a two-step way for the construction of the desired operator $\eta_+$.
 In the first step, inspired by Lee and Wick~\cite{LW}, we define operator $V$ as follows,

+$V$, $V_1$, and $V_2$ are invertible.
+Note that the exponential factor $-\frac{1}{2}$ in $V_1$ and $V_2$ is introduced in order to eliminate the zero-point energy in $H_1$ and $H_2$ and then to express $V_1$ and $V_2$ in terms of number operators (cf. eq.~(\ref{HN})).
+Here $V$ is $P$-pseudo-Hermitian self-adjoint (see Appendix B for the proof),

-which is invertible.
-Note that here $V$ is $P$-pseudo-Hermitian self-adjoint, i.e., $V=P^{-1}V^{\dag}P$, which is different from the case in ref.~\cite{LW} where a Hermitian operator was introduced.
-Moreover, we point out that $V$ is defined in terms of the Hamiltonian, which is more intuitive than the definition of the corresponding operator $C$~\cite{BBR} in the $PT$-symmetric quantum mechanics, see our related work~\cite{LLM} for the details.
-Then, in the second step we set $\eta_+$ to be the product of $P$ and $V$,
+which is different from the case in ref.~\cite{LW} where a Hermitian operator was introduced.
+Moreover, we point out that $V$ is defined in terms of the Hamiltonian, which is more intuitive than the definition of the operator $C$~\cite{BBR} for positive-definite inner products in the $PT$-symmetric quantum mechanics, where $C$ is defined by unknown eigenstates of a non-Hermitian {\em but} $PT$-symmetric Hamiltonian.
+Then, in the second step we set $\eta_+$ be the product of $P$ and $V$,

 which is linear Hermitian and invertible.
 Note that $V$ is linear non-Hermitian because $H_1$ and $H_2$ are non-Hermitian.
-It is easy to prove the Hermiticity of $\eta_+$ by considering the $P$-pseudo-Hermitian self-adjoint of $V$ ($V=P^{-1}V^{\dag}P$), that is, $\eta_+^\dagger=V^\dagger P^\dagger=P (P^{-1}V^\dagger P)=P V=\eta_+$.
+It is easy to prove the Hermiticity of $\eta_+$ by considering the $P$-pseudo-Hermitian self-adjoint of $V$ (eq.~(\ref{VPseudo})), that is, $\eta_+^\dagger=V^\dagger P^\dagger=P (P^{-1}V^\dagger P)=P V=\eta_+$.
 In addition, because $\eta_+$ is related to the Hamiltonian through $V$ the generalized inner product with respect to this $\eta_+$ (see eq.~(\ref{innerpro})) can be called a dynamical inner product as the $CPT$ inner product~\cite{BBR} was called.